 Gathering Fee – Shall have the meaning set forth in Section 5.1 below.

-Gather or Gathering Services – The receipt of Gas by Gatherer at the Receipt Point(s) and thetreating and delivery of Thermally Equivalent quantities of Gas, less Customer's Fuel and L&U by Gatherer on behalf of Customer, or for Customer's account, at the Delivery Point(s).
+Gather or Gathering Services – The receipt of Gas by Gatherer at the Receipt Point(s) and the delivery of Thermally Equivalent quantities of Gas, less Customer's Fuel and L&U by Gatherer on behalf of Customer, or for Customer's account, at the Delivery Point(s).

 Gross Heating Value – The quantity of heat measured in Btu's produced by the complete combustion in air at constant pressure of one (1) Cubic Foot of Gas, at a base temperature of sixty degrees Fahrenheit (60ºF) and a reference pressure base equal to Standard Pressure, the air being at the same temperature and pressure as the Gas, after the products of combustion are cooled to the initial temperature of the Gas, and after the water formed by combustion is condensed to the liquid state.